AppliedLogicSystems/ALSProlog/docs/docs/guide/6-ObjectPro-Object-Oriented-Programming.md

 class methods and other information concerning the class are exported from the module in which the definition takes place.

-Of course, a call send(Object, Message), where Obj is in class C, could fail if C’s method code for Message fails.
+Of course, a call send(Object, Message), where Obj is in class C, could fail if C's method code for Message fails.
 The action=Name equation in an Object definition is used to override the default name for the methods predicate of the class C. If such an equation is present in Object's definition, the methods predicate for Object will be Name/2 instead of the default method of C indicated above.

 The constraints equation allows the programmer to impose constraints on the values of particular slots in the states of objects which are instances of the class.
 The